 The newly released Oracle R Advanced Analytics for Hadoop 2.5.0 includes two new algorithm implementations that can take advantage of an Apache Spark cluster for a significant performance gains on Model Build and Scoring time.
 These algorithms are a redesigned version of the Multi-Layer Perceptron Neural Networks (orch.neural), and a brand new implementation of a Logistic Regression model (orch.glm2).

-The Platform also allows for writing mapper and reducer functions in R – where you can also leverage open source CRAN packages – and then invoke those Hadoop jobs from R. Users can pass R objects from the client R object space to their mapper and reducer functions, as well as test MapReduce jobs locally at their client R engine without changing any code, just switching a system flag.
+The Platform also allows for writing mapper and reducer functions in R, where open source CRAN packages can be leveraged.
+Users can pass R objects from the client R object space to their mapper and reducer functions, as well as test MapReduce jobs locally at their client R engine without changing any code, just by switching a system flag.
 This makes it easy to debug code before unleashing it on the full Hadoop cluster.

 If parallel distributed map-reduce programming isn't your strength, ORAAH also allows you to manipulate Hive data using the same type of transparency provided by Oracle R Enteprise, but for use on top of Hive tables.
 So just as Oracle R Enterprise maps data.frame functions to Oracle SQL, Oracle R Advanced Analytics for Hadoop uses the same abstraction to map those data.frame functions to HiveQL.

-So even if you’re not comfortable turning serial algorithms into parallel distributed algorithms in map-reduce, you can get the benefit of the Hadoop cluster using our high-level R interface.
+So even if you’re not comfortable turning serial algorithms into parallel distributed algorithms in map-reduce, you can get the benefit of the Hadoop cluster using our high-level R interfaces.